durandtibo/minevent/docs/docs/quickstart.md

 ```

-The `fire_event` method does nothing if there is no event handler registered for the event
+The `trigger_event` method does nothing if there is no event handler registered for the event:

 ```pycon
 >>> from minevent import EventManager